orchest/orchest/docs/source/fundamentals/jobs.md

 runs copy the project directory snapshot and execute the files without changing the original snapshot.
 This means jobs run consistently throughout their entire lifetime.

-Different pipeline runs that are part of the same job are completely isolated from a scheduling perspective and do not affect each others' state.
+Different Pipeline runs that are part of the same job are completely isolated from a scheduling perspective and do not affect each others' state.

 ```{note}